 Getting an early diagnosis—whether it confirms Alzheimer’s, another type of dementia, or a different health issue—can help with treatment planning, support services, and starting medications or lifestyle changes that may help slow progression or improve quality of life.

-🧠 5 Things to Do If Your Loved One Fails the SAGE Test
+5 Things to Do If Your Loved One Fails the SAGE Test

-Bring the completed test and ask for a medical evaluation, starting with their primary care provider. - Request a referral to a specialist.
+- Schedule a doctor’s appointment.
+Please bring the completed test and request a medical evaluation, starting with their primary care provider.

-A neurologist, geriatrician, or memory clinic can conduct a full cognitive assessment and recommend next steps. - Ask about further testing.
+- Request a referral to a specialist.
+A neurologist, geriatrician, or memory clinic can complete a cognitive assessment and recommend next steps.

-This may include blood work, the MoCA test, and neuroimaging (MRI or CT scan) to look for underlying conditions. - Begin organizing legal and care planning documents.
+- Ask about further testing.
+This may include blood work, the MoCA test, and neuroimaging (MRI or CT scan) to look for underlying conditions.

-Start early with a power of attorney, a living will, and financial planning while your loved one is still able to participate. - Look into caregiver support and resources.
+Begin organizing legal and care planning documents.
+Start early by establishing a power of attorney, a living will, and a financial plan while your loved one is still able to participate.

-Contact the Alzheimer’s Association or your local Area Agency on Aging for guidance and community-based help.
+- Look into caregiver support and resources.
+Contact the Alzheimer’s Association or your local Area Agency on Aging for guidance, community-based services, and/or help.

-Why You Should Want an Early Alzheimer’s Diagnosis
+Why is an Early Alzheimer’s Diagnosis Beneficial?

 If the results seem to indicate that there could be a problem, you might think there’s no point in talking with the doctor because there’s no cure for dementia.